< Free Resources

 A contract, or part of a contract, that conveys the right to control the use of identified property, plant, or equipment (an identified asset) for a period of time in exchange for consideration.

-Determining whether a contract is a lease or contains a lease must be done at inception of the contract based on this definition.
+Management determines whether a contract is a lease or contains a lease at inception of the contract.
 It is not always black and white, so careful consideration of all contracts is important.
-For example, a service agreement or other contract that is not explicitly labeled as a lease agreement may contain an embedded lease which would need to be accounted for under ASC 842.
+For example, a service agreement or other contract that is not explicitly labeled as a lease agreement may contain an embedded lease.
+That embedded lease would need to be accounted for under ASC 842.

 There are a number of key concepts relevant to lease accounting that are important to understand; The lease term, lease payments, and the lease discount rate are three of them applicable to both lessees and lessors.
 These are integral components to determining the lease liability and ROU asset, and therefore, critical to the accounting for leases.

-The lease term represents the period of use for the asset, which is the period over which the lease payments will be recognized.
+The lease term represents the period of use for the asset.
+This is the period over which the lease payments will be recognized.
 Therefore, determining the right lease term will have a direct impact on the recorded lease assets and liabilities.

 Lease payments are the payments made by the lessee to the lessor for the right to use the underlying asset during the lease term and include the following:

-Determining what is included in the lease payments is essential to determine lease classification, as well as the measurement of lease assets and liabilities.
+When determining the lease classification, what management includes in the lease payments is essential.
+It is also essential to the measurement of lease assets and liabilities.

-The discount rate is important to accounting for leases as a discount rate is used to calculate the present value of the lease payments when:
+The discount rate is important to accounting for leases.
+Management calculates the present value of the lease payments using the discount rate when:

-The discount rate used by a lessee should be the rate implicit in the lease unless that rate cannot be readily determined.
+The lessee uses the rate implicit in the lease as the discount rate, unless the lessee cannot readily determine that rate.
 In that case, the lessee uses its incremental borrowing rate.
-Lessees that are not public business entities are permitted to use a risk-free discount rate for the lease.
+Lessees that are not public business entities can use a risk-free discount rate for the lease.

 For a lessor, the discount rate for the lease is the rate implicit in the lease.

-For additional informational videos on key lease accounting concepts, take a look at our YouTube channel and be sure to subscribe to stay updated as we add videos to the channel.
+For additional informational videos on key lease accounting concepts, take a look at our YouTube channel.
+Subscribe to stay updated as we add videos to the channel.
 For a more comprehensive understanding of these topics please see our Leases: Overview of ASC 842 course.

-At the commencement date of a lease, the lessee calculates and records a lease liability and a right of use asset, as illustrated by the following diagram.
+At the commencement date of a lease, the lessee calculates and records a lease liability and a right of use asset.
+This diagram illustrates this calculation:

-ASC 842 does provide targeted relief for short-term leases in the form of a practical expedient that can be elected by class of underlying asset.
-Short-term leases are defined as leases with a lease term of 12 months or less that do not include an option to purchase the underlying asset that the lessee is reasonably certain to exercise.
+ASC 842 offers targeted relief for short-term leases through a practical expedient.
+Entities can elect the practical expedient by class of underlying asset.
+It defines short-term leases as those with a lease term of 12 months or less that do not include a purchase option for the underlying asset.
 The practical expedient allows these leases to remain off the balance sheet.

-Subsequent account depends on whether the lease is classified as a finance lease or an operating lease which is determined by applying the following lease classification test.
+Subsequent account depends on whether the lease is classified as a finance lease or an operating lease.
+Management determines lease classification by applying the following lease classification test:

 Lessor accounting